FredericGariepy/LighthouseLabs/PKM/W4/D5/RMF/Selecting Controls 1.md

-# ( ͡° ͜ʖ ͡°)
 # RMF Stage 2 - Selecting Controls (Part One)
-## Stage 2, breakdown:
-- selecting controls
-- tailoring controls
-- documenting controls

-As specified by NIST, outcomes of this stage are:

-Control baselines selected and tailored \
-Controls designated as system-specific, hybrid, or common \
-Controls allocated to specific system components \
-System-level continuous monitoring strategy developed \
-Security and privacy plans that reflect the control selection, designation, and allocation are reviewed and approved \

 # tasks of the Select stage (1,2,3,4):
 ### Task 1 - Common Control Identification:
 identify the security controls that are provided by the organization as common controls for organizational information systems and document the controls in a security plan (or equivalent document).